-Comment D: The contribution rates shown include amortization of the unfunded actuarial accrued liability over 30 years for Judges and Legislators, 0 years for Teachers and 19 years for the other groups.
+Comment A: Legislation 2008-H7204 requires a 30-year amortization period beginning June 30, 2006 with 18 years remaining as of June 30, 2018.
+In an underfunded plan, shorter amortization periods would result in higher ADECs.
+The contribution rates shown include amortization of the unfunded actuarial accrued liability over 30 years for Judges and Legislators, 1 year for Teachers and 18 years for the other groups.
 The Judges and Legislators plans are currently over 100% funded.
 We recommend amortizing the funding surplus using a 30-year open percent of pay factor and applying the credit as an offset to the normal cost contribution for those groups.
 The amortization period for Teachers is based on the statutory contribution, provided by the State, and is subject to statutory restriction.
 The State Employees, Police, and Board of Education remain open plans and are therefore amortized as a level percent of payroll.
-Legislation 2008-H7204 requires a 30-year amortization period beginning June 30, 2006 with 19 years remaining as of June 30, 2017.
-In an underfunded plan, shorter amortization periods would result in higher ADECs.

 For the Teachers, we understand that the State generally allocates a fixed dollar contribution.
 Based on the previously adopted contributions for fiscal years 2018 and 2019, the Teachers plan is expected to reach full funding by June 30, 2019, if all assumptions are met.
-Therefore, we have shown the anticipated fiscal year 2020 contribution as \$0 and the amortization period for the fiscal year 2020 as 0 years in this report.
-Contribution received after this date may provide a provision against adverse deviation.
+Therefore, we have shown the anticipated fiscal year 2021 contribution as \$0 in this report.
+Contributions received after this date may provide a provision against adverse deviation.